laurentperrinet/Perrinet20PredictiveProcessing/README.md

 latent, internal variable (the membrane potential in neuro-physiology) and to emit a spike when (and only when) an internally defined threshold is reached.
-This defines each spiking neuron as an integrator (similarly to classical neurons), but also potentially as a synchrony detector.
+This defines each spiking neuron as an integrator (similarly to classical neurons), but also potentially as a synchrony detector [@Perrinet02].
 This ability to modulate the processing based on the relative timing of presynaptic spikes constitute a novel paradigm for neural computations [@Paugam12].
 In particular, this shows that the balance in the flux of incoming excitatory and inhibitory spikes is crucial to maximize the efficiency of such SNNs [@Hansel12].

 4.2 The role of cortical waves in shaping the dynamic processing of visual information {#sec:the-role-of-cortical-waves-in-shaping-the-dynamic-processing-of-visual-information}
 --------------------------------------------------------------------------------------

 Another crucial point in deciphering the predictive processing mechanisms is given by the functional anatomy.
-Indeed, in V1 as in other cortical areas, the neural network is highly recurrent with a median number of 10000 connections per neuron.
+Indeed, in primary visual cortex (V1) as in other cortical areas, the neural network is highly recurrent with a median number of 10000 connections per neuron.
 Surprisingly, 95% of these connections occur within a 2mm radius (macaque monkey) [@Markov13].
 This suggests that a majority of neural resources is devoted to intra-areal communications.
 One putative functional role of this dense network is to generate traveling waves which modulates the strength and dynamics of the incoming feed-forward neural activity [@Muller18].
 We have seen its potential role in disambiguating motion [@Chemla19] and it has also been shown to facilitate the progressive build-up of visual information [@Bringuier99].
 Previously, we have successfully modeled such a predictive process
 [@Perrinet12pred; @Khoei13jpp; @KhoeiMassonPerrinet17] in a SNN